Currently holds the office of Oregon House of Representatives - District 13 until January 11, 2027.

-Candidate for Oregon House of Representatives - District 13 in 2024 Oregon General Election.
+Candidate for Oregon House of Representatives - District 13 in 2026 Oregon Primary Election.

 View your personalized ballot, check your voter registration, make a plan to vote, and research every name and measure on the ballot with BallotReady.